osemenovsky/oshlex/README.md

 conf.read()
 ```

-This way we get the Configuration object (conf) following structure:
+This way we get the Configuration object (conf) with following structure:
 ```python
 {
   'server': {